Swanson-Hysell-Group/AX_BD_PINT/README.md

 # High geomagnetic field intensity recorded by anorthosite xenoliths requires a strongly powered late Mesoproterozoic geodynamo
-This repository contains data, code, and a manuscript presenting and analyzing paleointensity data from the anorthosite and diabase from the Beaver Bay Complex submitted to the Proceedings of the National Academy of Sciences.
+This repository contains data, code, and a manuscript presenting and analyzing paleointensity data from anorthosite and diabase litholoies within the late Mesoproterozoic Beaver Bay Complex of northern Minnesota.
+The manuscript is currently in press in The Proceedings of the National Academy of Sciences.

 Zhang, Y., Swanson-Hysell, N.L., Avery, M.S., Fu, R.R.
-(2022), High geomagnetic field intensity recorded by anorthosite xenoliths requires a strongly powered late Mesoproterozoic geodynamo.
+(2022), High geomagnetic field intensity recorded by anorthosite xenoliths requires a strongly powered late Mesoproterozoic geodynamo, PNAS.

 ## code